Diarrhoea and vomiting in dogs and cats: what to do with an upset stomach

 I could go on, but I think this list helps give people an idea of how non-specific vomiting and diarrhoea are as a clinical sign in our pets.

-It’s important for pet owners to keep this in mind when seeking veterinary care for tummy upset, because any hints from the pet's history leading up to the event can help find the cause and treat the problem.
+It’s important for pet owners to keep this in mind when seeking veterinary care for tummy upset because any hints from the pet's history leading up to the event can help find the cause and treat the problem.

-What your pet’s vomit can tell you
+What does your pet’s vomit or diarrhoea mean?

 It can really help us figure out what caused it, as well as how serious the scenario might be.